-This low carb beef and broccoli is a real lifesaver when I’m craving some yummy Asian comfort food.
+This keto beef and broccoli is a real lifesaver when I’m craving some yummy Asian comfort food.
 Take out restaurants rarely make low carb recipes, but this homemade, recipe is faster, less expensive, and even more delicious!

 The mouthwatering sauce on this dish goes perfectly with the juicy steak and crunchy broccoli, and, if you’re like me, this will be one of your go-to recipes.

 Don’t wait – let’s get cooking!

 This keto beef and broccoli recipe makes a complex and decadent dish that is deceptively EASY!
 Plus:

 - Easy, inexpensive ingredients you can find at any grocery store!